 The stem is the portion of the plant that sits above the ground.
 Tree bark is grey in colour, and younger stems are coloured green.
 It forms the foundation of the method of shooting and contains leaves, flowers and fruits.

-Main function of a stem in plants
+The main function of a stem in plants

 - The stem’s main role is to hold onto the plant buds, flowers, leaves, and fruits.